katur/eegi/README_database_migration.md

 par-1 allele | zc310 | zu310

 DECISIONS TO MAKE ABOUT `worms` APP:
-- rows just inserted by Noah/Katherine into old database accidentally fixed the error.
-Could Kris unfix (zu310 -> zc310, so that her scoring interface works and so that GenomeWideGI and GWGI2 are consistently wrong?
+- Rows just inserted by Noah/Katherine into old database accidentally fixed the zc310 error.
+Could Kris unfix it in GenomeWideGI and GWGI2 (i.e. change zu310 -> zc310 in allele fields and plate names), so that her scoring interface works and so that GenomeWideGI and GWGI2 are consistently wrong?

 ### `clones` app
 **concept** | **GenomeWideGI** | **eegi**
 ----------- | ---------------- | --------
+clone names | sjj\_X and mv\_X | sjj\_X and GHR-X@X
 clone mapping info | 1-to-1, scattered over many tables (wherever `clone` is accompanied by `node_primary_name` and/or `gene`) | All mapping isolated to `clones` app, which is connected to rest of database only by FK to `Clone`.
-Mapping is 1-to-many. clone names | sjj\_X and mv\_X | sjj\_X and ???
+Mapping is 1-to-many.

 DECISIONS TO MAKE ABOUT `clones` APP:
-- schema for Firoz's tables
+- The well within GHR-style clones names are "A1" style for GHR-10%, but "A01" style for GHR-11% onward.
+We should probably leave these as are for the actual clone names, for consistency with the orfeome database.
+But in LibraryPlate (when refering to that clone being in a plate at a particular well), I'll use "A01" style.
-- are we really sure we want RNAiClone instead of Clone prefix for tables?
+- Are we sure we want RNAiClone instead of Clone prefix for tables?
+- Schema for Firoz's tables!